What should I as a puppy buyer think about ask the breeders before buying?

 Most breeders have information about testing and breathing on their websites.
 Look their websites thoroughly through.

-I also strongly advise you to read the information about health issues in Pugs here on the website under “Strategies for the breeding of healthy Pugs” before you start to look for a Pug.
+I also strongly advise you to read the information about health issues in Pugs here on the website under “Pug health and breeding strategies” before you start to look for a Pug.

 You need the following information from the breeder: